crownstone/bluenet/docs/CHOICES.md

 * A Crownstone sends out at regular intervals information about states or events.
 It is a good idea to use an event representation (state + timestamp) in the case there is a potential race condition.
 * A Crownstone can send out different types of messages.
 It is not wise to summarize its entire state in one message.
 We need so-called opcodes in which a mesh network can be configured in such a way that more priority can be put on for example information transfer of energy messages rather than other types of messages.

+An example of other type of messages that might benefit from an event representation is that of people entering or leaving a room.
+As soon as we start implementing Crownstones scanning for iBeacons, this information might be useful to obtain straight from the Crownstone network itself rather than from the cloud.

 ### Considerations

 1. When entering sphere, phone needs to get state from all crownstones.